 Under the WI GI Bill, eligible veterans, spouses and dependents qualify for up to 128 credits or 8 semesters of tuition remissions, whichever is longer.
-The 128 credits includes combined covered credits taken at any WTCS college or University of Wisconsin institution for which you did not pay program fees/tuition because they were remitted under the WI GI Bill.
+The 128 credits include combined covered credits taken at any WTCS college or University of Wisconsin institution for which you did not pay program fees/tuition because they were remitted under the WI GI Bill.

 You may qualify for less than 100% of costs under the federal Post-9/11 program, based on your qualifying length of service.
-If you qualify for less than 100% under Post-9/11, the WI GI Bill will cover the remaining cost of eligible courses.
-For example, if you qualify for 60% of college costs under the federal Post-9/11 program, the WI GI Bill will cover the remaining 40% of tuition for eligible courses, with the portion covered counting toward your 128 credit maximum.
+If you qualify for less than 100% under Post-9/11, the WI GI Bill will cover the remaining cost of eligible courses if you are eligible for WI GI Bill.
+For example, if you qualify for 60% of college costs under the federal Post-9/11 program, and apply for and are eligible for the WI GI Bill, the WI GI Bill will cover the remaining 40% of base tuition for eligible courses, with the portion covered counting toward your 128-credit maximum.